sudeepdino008/zettelkasten/index.md

 # Overview
 Personal zettelkasten based on [neuron](https://neuron.zettel.page/).
 Zettelkasten are more of a "second brain" rather than a blog.
 Therefore, the expectation is not to have blog worthy notes.
-Most will be contextual and unpolished; If you're masochistic enough, you might derive some value from it.
+You might derive some value out of it, despite the notes being contextual and unpolished for large parts.

 * [[b1751d05]]
 * [[bd78fcd8]]